arnavpisces/arnavpisces.github.io/content/posts/uv.md

 ```
 That's a <b>90% improvement</b> in performance!
 My jaw was dropped and I knew that shipping new images and reducing build times in CI/CD pipelines are gonna be a breeze with this new tool.

-## Why uv is Life-Saver for CI/CD Pipelines
+## Why uv is a Life-Saver for CI/CD Pipelines
 - Faster dependency resolution..much much faster
 - Reduced resource usage and platform costs(this adds up when you have hundreds of builds running everyday)
 - Faster installation time of the tool itself (just one command to install)